 For more information about mediation, arbitration, and settling outside of court, please contact us for professional legal support.

-Family law agreements can give both parties of the relationship clarity in regard to division of assets, debt, support, and household management.
+Family law agreements can give both parties of the relationship clarity in regard to the division of assets, debt, support, and household management.
 There are family law agreements for partners before marriage, married couples, and couples about to be separated

 A prenuptial agreement is used to detail what should happen to each partner’s assets in the event of divorce.
 Prenuptial agreements can also include: